1983 Austin Metro review: Retro Road Test

 Austin Metro RRT

 The handling is fun – the Metro likes to go around corners, but it does feel less planted than a Mini.
-It rolls in a way that modern cars simply don’t, but its tiny 12-inch tyres offer a decent amount of grip.
+It rolls in a way that modern cars simply don’t.
+However, its tiny 12-inch tyres offer a decent amount of grip.

-The steering position feels awkward at first.
-The wheel seems almost horizontal: more akin to a bus than a small car.
-But the seats are comfortable and the feeling of space inside the cabin is remarkable – helped by the large windows and thin roof pillars.
+The driving position feels awkward at first.
+The steering wheel seems oddly horizontal: more akin to a bus than a small car (although not unlike a Mini).
+The seats are comfortable and the feeling of space inside the cabin is remarkable – helped by the large windows and thin roof pillars.

 Austin Metro: reliability and running costs